-Guam's unemployment rate, most recently estimated at 13.3 percent in March, 2013, is higher than the national level, but is expected to improve over the next five years.
+Guam's unemployment rate, most recently estimated at 7.4 percent in March 2014, reduced significantly from 13.3 percent in 2013.
 Lack of industry-specific job skills and access to transportation and child care continue to present challenges to the completion of job-related training and job retention.

-Through the Workforce Investment Act (WIA), Guam receives funds to operate employment and training programs and activities for Adults, Dislocated Workers and Youth.
-The Wagner-Peyser Act also allows the Guam Department of Labor (GDOL) to fund a labor-exchange system and to develop labor market information about products and services.

-ETA also provides a Workforce Information Grant to help Guam produce critical labor market and workforce information needed to develop other core products and services to support the state and local workforce investment systems.
+Through the Workforce Investment Act (WIA), Guam receives funds to operate employment and training programs and activities for Adults, Dislocated Workers, and Youth.
+The Wagner-Peyser Act allows the Guam Department of Labor (GDOL) to fund a labor-exchange system and to develop labor market information about products and services.
+ETA provides a Workforce Information Grant to help Guam produce critical labor market and workforce information in order to develop other core products and services to support the state and local workforce investment systems.

-ETA also funds the Senior Community Service Employment Program (SCSEP), which provides subsidized, part-time community service based training for low- income individuals age 55 or older who have poor employment prospects.
+Additionally, ETA funds the Senior Community Service Employment Program (SCSEP), which provides subsidized, part-time community service-based training for low-income individuals age 55 or older who have poor employment prospects.